Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Introduction

-There has been much previous work describing galaxy clustering using simple mappings between galaxy and halo properties, often referred to as the Halo Occupation Distribution (HOD) framework \citep{WechslerTinker2018}.
-A related approach is the \textit{bias} formalism, which describes the relationship between galaxy clustering and dark matter halo clustering.
-The HOD and bias approach have the advantage of simplicity and great computational efficiency, and have been used in many studies that attempt to use galaxy clustering observations to constrain cosmological parameters such as $\Omega_{\text{M}}$ and $\sigma_8$ \citep[e.g.][]{Zhai2019-aemulus3,Sugiyama2020,ReppSzapudi2020,Uhlemann2020,Barriera2021,Kokron2021,Bayer2021,Hahn2021,Massara2021,Mead2021}.
-However, most of these approaches focus on larger scales (R $\gtrsim 7\ h^{-1}$ cMpc or $k_{\max} < 1\ h$ cMpc $^{-1}$) due to the difficulty of capturing the complexity of clustering on strongly non-linear scales with these approaches\footnote{Some previous works probe cosmology using clustering at mildly nonlinear scales up to $k_{\max} < 5\ h$ Mpc$^{-1}$ (R $> 1.26\ h^{-1}$ cMpc); e.g.\ \citealt{Arico2021}, and the UNIT simulations of \citealt{Chuang2019}.}.
-However, smaller, more non-linear scales are expected to be more affected by the details of feedback and baryonic physics.
+`Classical' analyses with the HOD framework have, for example, leveraged theoretical descriptions of clustering statistics to find the best-fitting cosmology for simulations or observations \citep[e.g.][]{ReppSzapudi2020, Sugiyama2020}, or to create emulators or forward models for these statistics \citep[e.g.][]{Zhai2019-aemulus3, Wibking2020, Barriera2021, Kokron2021, Mead2021}.
+Several studies have also used the enormous Quijote simulation suite \citep{Quijote} to determine the cosmology dependence of various types of clustering using the Fisher matrix formalism \citep[e.g.][]{Uhlemann2020, Bayer2021, Hahn2021, Massara2021}.
+However, most of these approaches focus on larger scales (R $\gtrsim 7\ h^{-1}$ cMpc or $k_{\max} < 1\ h$ cMpc $^{-1}$) due to the difficulty of capturing the complexity of clustering on strongly non-linear scales with these approaches\footnote{Some previous works have probed or tested clustering at mildly nonlinear scales up to $k_{\max} < 5\ h$ Mpc$^{-1}$ (R $> 1.26\ h^{-1}$ cMpc); e.g.\ \citealt{Arico2021}, and as part of verifying the UNIT simulations in \citealt{Chuang2019}.}.
+Smaller non-linear scales of clustering have been found to hold more cosmological information than larger scales (\citealt{Lange2022, MillenniumTNG_Contreras, Lange2023}), and are affected by the details of feedback and baryonic physics (seen acutely in the CAMELS matter power spectra in \citealt{Delgado2023}).
+Within the HOD framework and even for the thoroughly-studied power spectrum, the chosen prescription for the nonlinear regime strongly affect measured cosmological parameters \citep[e.g.\ 5$\sigma$ bias for a Euclid-like survey,][]{Safi2021}; this motivates approaches that inherently reproduce small-scale galaxy clustering while also incorporating baryonic effects.